Precoding: Linear precoding with limited channel state information

 In practice, the channel state information is limited at the transmitter due to estimation errors and quantization.
 Inaccurate channel knowledge may result in significant loss of system throughput, as the interference between the multiplexed streams cannot be completely controlled.
-In closed-loop systems, the feedback capabilities decide which precoding strategies that are feasible.
+In closed-loop systems, the feedback capabilities decide which precoding strategies are feasible.
 Each receiver can either feedback a quantized version of its complete channel knowledge or focus on certain critical performance indicators (e.g., the channel gain).

 If the complete channel knowledge is fed back with good accuracy, then one can use strategies designed for having full channel knowledge with minor performance degradation.
 Zero-forcing precoding may even achieve the full multiplexing gain, but only provided that the accuracy of the channel feedback increases linearly with signal-to-noise ratio (in dB).
 Quantization and feedback of channel state information is based on vector quantization, and codebooks based on Grassmannian line packing have shown good performance.

 Other precoding strategies have been developed for the case with very low channel feedback rates.
 Random beamforming (or opportunistic beamforming) was proposed as a simple way of achieving good performance that scales like the sum capacity when the number of receivers is large.
 In this suboptimal strategy, a set of beamforming directions are selected randomly and users feed back a few bits to tell the transmitter which beam gives the best performance and what rate they can support using it.
 When the number of users is large, it is likely that each random beamforming weight will provide good performance for some user.

 In spatially correlated environments, the long-term channel statistics can be combined with low-rate feedback to perform multi-user precoding.
 As spatially correlated statistics contain much directional information, it is only necessary for users to feed back their current channel gain to achieve reasonable channel knowledge.
 As the beamforming weights are selected from the statistics, and not randomly, this approach outperforms random beamforming under strong spatial correlation.

 In multiuser MIMO systems where the number of users are higher than the number of transmit antennas, a multiuser diversity can be achieved by performing user scheduling before applying zero-forcing beamforming.
 Multiuser diversity is a form of selection diversity among users, the base station can schedule its transmission to those users with favorable channel fading conditions to improve the system throughput.
 In order to achieve multiuser diversity and apply zero-forcing precoding, the CSI of all users are required at the base station.
 However, the amount of overall feedback information increases with the number of users.
 Therefore, it is important to perform a user selection at the receiver to determine the users which feed back their quantized CSI to the transmitter based on a pre-defined threshold.